reachjainrahul/testrepo/docs/networkpolicy.md

 `AddressGroup NSG` and `AppliedTo NSG`.
 An Antrea internal NetworkPolicy is realized on the cloud VMs via a combination of `AddressGroup NSG` and `AppliedTo NSG`.
-For better performance/scalability, all cloud calls to manage antrea created NSGs are designed to be asynchronous.
+For better performance/scalability, all cloud calls to manage Nephe created NSGs are designed to be asynchronous.

 ### AddressGroup NSG

 AddressGroup NSG internally is referred to as cloud membership only security group, as it contains only the GroupMembers.
-This type of NSG is created with a prefix `nephe-ag-adressgroupname`, where the prefix `ag-` implies it is just an `AddressGroup` based NSG.
+This type of NSG is created with a prefix `nephe-ag-<adressGroupName>`, where the prefix `ag-` implies it is just an `AddressGroup` based NSG.

 - Each Antrea AddressGroup is mapped to zero or more cloud membership only `AddressGroup NSG`, and zero or more IP blocks.
-- Each `AddressGroup NSG`, correspond to a VPC, and a list of cloud resources, which will not have ingress/egress rules.
+- Each `AddressGroup NSG` scope is at a VPC level, and which will not have any ingress/egress rules.

 ### AppliedTo NSG

-AppliedTo NSG will be applied to the public cloud VMs.
-This type of NSG is created with a prefix `nephe-at-appliedtogroupname`, where the prefix `at-` implies it is an `AppliedTo` based NSG.
+AppliedTo NSG will be applied to the Public Cloud VMs.
+This type of NSG is created with a prefix `nephe-at-<appliedToGroupName>`, where the prefix `at-` implies it is an `AppliedTo` based NSG.

 - Each Antrea AppliedGroup is mapped to zero or more cloud `AppliedTo NSG`
-- Each `AppliedTo NSG` correspond to a VPC and a list of cloud resources, which will have ingress/egress rules associated with it.
+- Each `AppliedTo NSG` scope is at a VPC level, and which will have ingress/egress rules associated with it.

 ### Mapping Antrea NetworkPolicy To NSG

 Each `AddressGroup NSG` and IPBlocks uniquely maps `To/From` fields in the user configured Antrea `NetworkPolicy`.
 Each `AppliedTo NSG` uniquely maps to an `AppliedTo` field in the Antrea `NetworkPolicy`.
-Each `AppliedTo NSG` creates ingress and egress rules based on cloud membership only `AddressGroup NSG` and IPBlocks associated with an Antrea `NetworkPolicy`.
+Each `AppliedTo NSG` creates ingress and egress rules based on cloud membership only `AddressGroup NSG` or IPBlocks associated with an Antrea `NetworkPolicy`.

 ### ANP Rule realization